wp-plugins/frontier-post/readme.txt

  * Title can be hidden on certain pages by adding comma separated list of page IDs
  * Add ID column to list of categories (optional)
  * Hide post status (optional)
+ * frontier-post.css can be placed in template (child theme dir - See FAQ), allowing for customm css rules.